The Diary of a Mad Hedge Fund Trader is written by John Thomas, one of the founding fathers of the modern hedge fund industry.

 Seeing the incredible inefficiencies and severe mis-pricing offered by the popping of multiple bubbles during the Great Crash of 2008, and missing the adrenaline of the marketplace, he returned to active hedge fund management.
 With The Diary of a Mad Hedge Fund Trader, his goal is to broaden public understanding of the techniques and strategies employed by the most successful hedge funds so that they may more profitably manage their own money.

 In 1999 Thomas sold his hedge fund to concentrate on managing his personal investments.
-He focused on oil natural gas exploration and development in Texas and Colorado, pioneering the new “fracking” technology.
+He focused on oil and natural gas exploration and development in Texas and Colorado, pioneering the new “fracking” technology.
 After catching a surge in the price of natural gas, John sold this business in 2005.

 In 1989 Thomas was appointed a director of the Swiss Bank Corp responsible for its then vast portfolio of Japanese equity derivatives.
 A year later he left to set up the first ever dedicated international hedge fund, which became a top performer in the industry.